 The question I get most often is regarding countries that qualify both teams and individuals.
 Any country that qualifies a full team also has the ability to qualify two additional non-team gymnasts.
 They can send all-arounders to the all-around world series and hope for a top three series ranking, they can send a gymnast who didn’t go to world championships to an apparatus world cup and hope for a first-place series ranking, they can nab an all-around spot at continental championships…

 Let’s use a real-life example to make this easier to understand.
 Pretend the 2020 rules existed in 2016.
-Let’s say the U.S. sent a team with Simone Biles, Laurie Hernandez, Aly Raisman, and Gabby Douglas with the specialist spots going to Madison Kocian (Martha Karolyi gave her the all-around world cup qualifying spot even though she’ll probably just compete bars) and Rachel Gowey (she didn’t compete at either 2014 or 2015 worlds but we can pretend she qualified a nominative spot on beam at the apparatus world cups).
+Let’s say the U.S. sent a team with Simone Biles, Laurie Hernandez, Aly Raisman, and Gabby Douglas with individual spots going to Madison Kocian (Martha Karolyi gave her the all-around world cup qualifying spot even though she’ll probably just compete bars) and let’s say Rachel Gowey as a specialist (she didn’t compete at either 2014 or 2015 worlds but we can pretend she qualified a nominative spot on beam at the apparatus world cups).

 Basically, even if a country has six gymnasts at the Olympics with four team gymnasts and two non-team, this isn’t 1972 with four or five Soviets in every final.
 The most you will see from any country in any individual final is two, as always.
 This is pretty much the only thing that HASN’T changed.

 What you COULD see is all six gymnasts for the U.S. doing the all-around in qualifications.
 For the team, qualifications are four-up three-count, so because there are only four gymnasts on a team, all four will have to do the all-around if they want to drop a score.
-And if the U.S. qualifies two all-arounders in the non-team spots (one from the world cup all-around series and one from continental championships), those two gymnasts will also do the all-around in qualifications.
+And if the U.S. names two all-arounders to the non-team spots, those two gymnasts will also do the all-around in qualifications.
 Considering only three got to do it in 2016, this is actually a pretty awesome improvement, especially for a country like the U.S. with so much all-around depth.
-This year, there were at least six U.S. gymnasts who could break 59 in the all-around, and if all of them could’ve done the all-around in Olympic qualifications, the competition for a finals spot would’ve been epic!
+In 2016, there were at least six U.S. gymnasts who could break 59 in the all-around, and if all of them could’ve done the all-around in Olympic qualifications, the competition for a finals spot would’ve been epic!